 OUR FARM

-The farmhouse is in the Italianate Revival Style, and dates to the early 1870s.
+The farmhouse is the oldest building on the property.
+It is in the Italianate Revival Style, and dates to the early 1870s.
 It remains in the family as a private residence to this day.

 • Thank you for your interest!
 But, no. The house and other buildings on the property are a private residence.